RadarVisuals/RADAR/full_codebase_dump.md

         this.configA = mergedConfig;

         this.driftStateA = newConfig?.driftState || { x: 0, y: 0, phase: Math.random() * Math.PI * 2 };

-        // --- START OF FIX ---
-        // When applying a full new configuration (like from a scene snapshot),
-        // the new 'angle' property already contains the live rotation.
-We must reset
-        // the continuous rotation counter to prevent a visual jump. this.continuousRotationAngleA = 0;
+        // --- THIS IS THE FIX: Symmetrical reset for Deck A --- this.continuousRotationAngleA = 0;
-        // --- END OF FIX ---
+        // --- END FIX ---

         Object.keys(this.interpolators).forEach(key => this.interpolators[key]?.snap(this.configA[key]));
         this.handleEnabledToggle(this.configA.enabled);